Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `alias <label> <command> [<parameters] OR alias <label> -d OR alias <new_prefix>* <old_prefix>*`

-Creates an alternate way to call <command>.
-If <parameters> are provided they will automatically be applied when using that alias.
+Creates an alternate way to call &lt;command&gt;.
+If &lt;parameters&gt; are provided they will automatically be applied when using that alias.

 Use * create an alias for all commands with specified prefix.